microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

    ![image.png](.attachments/GETTINGSTARTED/aadappvariables.png)
    Where applicable repeat the steps above for each solution / pipeline you create.

-#### Create AAD Group / Team Configuration Pipeline Variables
+#### Create AAD Group / Team Configuration Pipeline Variable (Optional)

-The  pipeline variables are **ValidationAadGroupTeamConfiguration**, **TestAadGroupTeamConfiguration** and **ProdAadGroupTeamConfiguration**.
-These pipeline variables are used for mapping **Dataverse Teams and Roles** to specific **Azure Active Directory Groups** after the solution is imported into an environment.
+The pipeline variable is **AadGroupTeamConfiguration**.
+This pipeline variable is used for mapping **Dataverse Teams and Roles** to specific **Azure Active Directory Groups** after the solution is imported into an environment.
 The security roles will need to added to your solution if they are not manually created in the target environment.

 1. The format of the JSON for these variables take the form of an array of objects.
 One or many roles can be applied to any given team and these roles provide permissions to solution components required by the users in the group.